 What separates these two is where you can use them.
 The Elite 75t aren't useless in a gym or on a jogging route, but Jabra figures it can assuage any fears that they might die out by making an Active version.
 For constant workouts producing copious amounts of sweat, the Elite Active 75t are built to handle that regularly.
-Like their standard counterparts, they do need some TLC every so often to clean off dust, debris, and salt.
+But, like their standard counterparts, they do need some TLC every so often to clean off dust, debris, and salt.

 Jabra offers the same standard one-year manufacturer warranty, plus an extra two-year limited warranty for both models when registered through the Jabra Sound+ app.
 It does cover damage from repeated exposure to dust and water, but read the fine print, and you will see some ambiguity there.
 It distinctly mentions covering damage from dust and perspiration, but not water, liquids, food, and physical damage.
 Those limits apply to both models, despite one being waterproof out of the box.

 Jabra did deviate a little on how it offers colors.
 The Elite 75t come in black, titanium black, and gold beige, whereas the Elite Active 75t come in navy, copper black, titanium black, grey, mint, and sienna.

 Both models have new features recently introduced in the Sound+ app.
 The first is MySound, where you can create your own personal hearing profile by listening to a series of beeps that tune your ears to whatever you listen to.
 The feature comes from Jabra's sister organization, GN Hearing, whose hearing aids guided how MySound will work.